 That matters because your company is probably in a growth phase.
 Before too long, you’ll need those more traditional lines of credit to finance larger, more complex business deals.

-The most significant risk you face with an ABL is the loss of business assets if you don’t pay.
+The most significant risk you face with an Asset Based Loan is the loss of business assets if you don’t pay.
 Granted, this is a dramatic action that most lenders prefer to avoid because it costs them time and money.
 Still, they’ll do it if you don’t keep up on your payments.

 That loss of assets reduces the value of your business.
 It also makes securing future financing that much more difficult, if not impossible for several years.